roimartins/onebenthicdb/README.md

 SQL code from Vertabelo to create OneBenthicDB

 # CHANGES TO DB STRUCTURE (IN PG ADMIN)
+Table 'taxasample' col 'taxa_taxaqual_qualifier' changed from Not NULL?
+Yes to Not NULL?
+No

 # USEFUL CODE FOR QUERYING
 Use LIKE and % where items begings with